LucasDelfino92/morrowindsharp/miscellaneous.md

 - [**Plain Paper Fix**](https://www.nexusmods.com/morrowind/mods/47735) by abot: allows you to pick up a blank sheet of paper without having to read it first.
 - [**Portrait of Crassius Curio**](https://www.nexusmods.com/morrowind/mods/42812) by Mark Makovey and aralin: adds a majestic portrait of Crassius Curio to his manor.
   - Hide/deactivate **CurioPortrait_Object.esp**.
+- [**Settled Jiub**](https://www.nexusmods.com/morrowind/mods/46577) by Ava Aelius: gives Jiub a house near Buckmoth Legion Fort and connects his presence in Morrowind to his status as Saint Jiub the Eradicator in TES IV and TES V in a lore-friendly and immersive way.
 - [**Switchable Scriptures**](https://www.nexusmods.com/morrowind/mods/46680) by Stuporstar and NullCascade: lets you open or close any book or scroll in the game.
   - MO2 will install this mod as a BAIN package.
 Tick the following and click **OK**:
     - **00 Core**